rcows/site/_posts/2025-09-02-favwebfic-august25.md

 <br>
 <br>
 <h3><a href="https://thediagram.com/25_2/landman.html">Appeal by Seth Landman</a></h3>
+It's a poem, but I'm putting it here.
 Distance and apprehension and the kind of enjoying the world that leaves grass rash.
 Or blisters.
 Not a lot to say about a good poem that the poem doesn’t say.

 <h3><a href="https://www.hobartpulp.com/web_features/breaking-character">Breaking Character by Marie López</a></h3>
 Right amount of propulsive curiosity kept me going.
 Good idea and decent exploration for the length.
 I’d read a longer and slower expansion.